 ♡ ♡ ♡ Product Affiliate Disclaimer ♡♡♡

 My personal reviews are for products and services that I’ve used.
-Each product listed are what I personally have benefitted from, trust, like, and approve of.
+Each product listed are what I personally benefited from, trust, like, and approve of.
 If you find these products valuable and you purchase any of them to help you or your loved one along your journey to recovery and remission of CPTSD or PTSD symptoms please note that I am compensated for each product purchased.
 The compensations earned help to fund my blog and reach out to others like you and I who are on the same journey.